 The more the metal layers, the more stable a cookware is.
 All-Clad 7 possesses 7 layers, delivering heat evenness that’s ultimate to searing and browning.
 On the same, it has the ability to retain more heat even after the cooking process is complete.

 It’s understood that D7 pan can offer up to two times more even heat distribution compared to an enameled cast iron pan.
-Still, the more layers of stainless steel assist in retaining heat.
+Still, more layers of stainless steel assist in retaining heat.
 D7 beats both d3 and d5 cookware when it comes to energy efficiency.

 External Finish and Aesthetics